mcp-server-rag-web-browser

 - MacOS or Windows

-- Latest version of Claude Desktop or another MCP client
+- The latest version of Claude Desktop must be installed (or another MCP client)

 - Node.js (v18 or higher)